Agoric/documentation/main/guides/zoe/contract-upgrade.md

 # Contract Upgrade

-The result of starting a contract includes the right to upgrade the contract.
-A call to [E(zoe).install(...)](/reference/zoe-api/zoe.md#e-zoe-startinstance-installation-issuerkeywordrecord-terms-privateargs) returns a record of several objects that represent different levels of access.
+The result of starting a contract includes the right to upgrade the contract instance.
+A call to [E(zoe).startInstance(...)](/reference/zoe-api/zoe.md#e-zoe-startinstance-installation-issuerkeywordrecord-terms-privateargs) returns a record of several objects that represent different levels of access.
 The `publicFacet` and `creatorFacet` are defined by the contract.
 The `adminFacet` is defined by Zoe and includes methods to upgrade the contract.